 You may know that Disney has opened two paid FastPass+ systems called Genie+ & Individual Lightning Lanes.
 These allow you to pay to ride a specific attraction without having to wait in line for it.

 Guardians of the Galaxy: Cosmic Rewind will become an Individual Lightning Lane attraction when it opens which gives you another option if you can’t get into the Virtual Queue.
-We don’t have any prices for it yet, but it will likely be priced close to Rise of the Resistance’s price at $15 per person.

 This of course is the last resort.
 I don’t like paying for a ride any more than you do and I avoid doing it 99% of the time.
 However, if you are only visiting for a short period of time and only have one day in EPCOT, it is probably worth paying the price instead of missing Cosmic Rewind altogether.